learn-co-students/london-ds-111819/mod_1/fundamentals/jupyter_and_terminal/Terminal_Notes.md

 * Able to open and edit a file in nano
 * Able to open and close a file in Vim (:wq)
-* Able to navigate your own computer with the command line
+* Able to navigate your own computer with the command line Here is some text
 ## Outline
+Add some text to this.
 I. Computer is A Tree
 	A. First in Finder
 	B. Then on Whiteboard